renonesopocaj/quadric-canonicalizer/README.md

 - Conduct some testing on the limits of the graphic part.
 - Test resolution based on coefficients for "large" quadrics.
 - Test range (of points) "modular"/adaptable to adequately represent quadrics based on coefficients – see also resolution.

+## Contributors contacts
+- jacopo.senoner@mail.polimi.it
+- alessandro.tinaoui@mail.polimi.it

+## Bibliography/acknowledgments
+- Professor Maurizio Citterio's notes, Politecnico di Milano (in particular: the method to bring all quadrics into canonical metric form, except the parabolic cylinder)
+- Professor Luca Mauri's notes, Politecnico di Milano (in particular: the method to bring the parabolic cylinder into canonical metric form)
+- Agustí Reventós Tarrida "Affine Maps, Euclidean Motions and Quadrics" (in particular for the classification of quadrics using orthogonal invariants)